osklunds/Chess/README.md

 - Move generation
     - Don't generate illegal moves from the start. https://peterellisjones.com/posts/generating-legal-chess-moves-efficiently/
-- Legacy improvements
+- Move selection
-    - Skip separate "normal moves" module
-    - Unit tests with hard coded boards.
-Filter actual and expected moves based on kind.
-    - Add more invariants to e.g. Board, but remove unit tests of invariants
-    - When the above legacy improvements are done, fix the issue about move order, i.e. that need to do what is short-term good as well, otherwise the good move is "procrastinated" forever.
+    - fix the issue about move order, i.e. that need to do what is short-term good as well, otherwise the good move is "procrastinated" forever.
+- Score
+    - Give more weight to squares in the center
+    - Take into account the number of attacked squares
+- Testing
+    - More invariants for e.g. Board
+    - More unit tests for move generation, move selection, and everything else
 - Move selection tests
     - Checkmate with King+Rook
     - Checkmate with King+Queen
     - End game scenarios, with few pieces remaining.
 Check that the algorithm
     - Can checkmate within reasonable steps.
+- Misc
+    - Moves are re-calculated so many times.
+For generating check aware moves, calculating game result, calculating the score, etc. This should be optimized
+    - Move Score to top-level
+    - Test promotes with MoveSelection